kuanchihwang/CAM-SIMA-Docs/docs/atmospheric_physics/Tagging-Instructions.md

 `git push origin <tag>`

-After which the new tag should now exist in the NCAR/atmospheric_physics repo.
+After which the new tag should now exist in the ESCOMP/atmospheric_physics repo.

 ## Tag naming conventions

-All NCAR/atmospheric_physics tags for the main branch should look like the following:
+All ESCOMP/atmospheric_physics tags for the main branch should look like the following:

 `atmos_physX_YY_ZZZ`

-While all tags for the development tag should be:
+While all tags for the development branch should be:

 `dev_atmos_physX_YY_ZZZ`